maiinawa/maitenina_3_20112020/README.md

 Practice CSS advanced style with animations for a fictive company.

 Static responsive website.
-Mobile first approach.
+Mobile first approach as usual.

 Tech used : HTML, CSS with SASS

-TO COME

-* fix img fit-position
-* fix html w3c validation

-Index :
-- loading page

-Menus pages :
- - correct block menu details animation